vulcand/vulcand/documentation/source/proxy.rst

          }
       ]
    },
-   "LatencyBrackets":[ // Latency brackets recorded for the endpoint or location
+   "LatencyBrackets":[ // Latency brackets recorded for the server or frontend
       {
          "Quantile":99,
          "Value":172000  // microsecond resolution